CousinCrypto/pyvector/README.md

 Pinecone Vector Databases

-to run this python code you will need the Pinecone and Openai libraries (dependancies.py)
+to run this python code you will need the Pinecone and Openai libraries (pip install pinecone-client    pip install openai)

 Create a free Pinecone starter account here: https://www.pinecone.io